Written by Authentic Florida Guest Blogger/Author Laura Albritton, her latest book is Hidden History of the Florida Keys

 Kayaking gives you the chance to observe fish and bird-life up close, while you head out to Indian Key, a state historic site.
-There you will pull your kayak ashore, and walk through paths that have existed since the 1830s, when wreckers lived here in a thriving town.
-Stroll by foundations of buildings that once stood here, as you picture what life was like almost two centuries ago, and absorb the endless views of sky and sea.
+There you will pull your kayak ashore.
+You can walk through paths that have existed since the 1830s when wreckers lived here in a thriving town.
+Stroll by foundations of buildings that once stood here, as you picture what life was like almost two centuries ago.
+Absorb the endless views of sky and sea.

 Kayaks pulled ashore on the banks of Indian Key.

 After paddling back to Robbie’s Marina, you may want to head to the Florida Keys History & Discovery Center.
 Here you can view exhibitions such as Legends of the Line – chronicling the extraordinary fishermen and women who became local legends.
 Be sure to look at the Indian Key exhibit, which offers an excellent sense of how people once lived on that tiny 11-acre island in the 19th century.